skiano/dumd/README.md

 `dumd` creates a global `define` function that pretends to be an `amd` loader.
 It then waits for any umd or amd scripts to load on the page and only executes them if and when all their dependencies are also loaded.

+### known caveats

+While the magic exports module is supported, the magic require module is not.
+I haven't run into needing it yet, so I have not prioritized it.

+Circular dependencies are not tested and are likely to fail.

 ----

 ### what about umd bundles without ids